bast/numerov/README.md

 The script will increase the energy and count the nodes of the wave function.
-If the number of nodes changes and stepsize is below energy_precision, it will accept the solution, integrate the property along q and move on to the next solution until nr_solutions is reached.
+If the number of nodes changes and stepsize is below energy_precision, it will accept the solution, integrate the property along q and move on to the next solution until num_solutions is reached.
 It will also calculate the transition frequencies 0 -> n this is useful to check against the harmonic frequencies.

 Advice: